seanfkiely/seanfkiely.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
+I am a Postdoctoral Fellow in Agricultural Economics at **[The National Bureau of Economic Research](https://www.nber.org/)**.
-I am a Ph.D.
-Candidate in the [ARE Department](https://are.ucdavis.edu/) at the University of California, Davis.
-I will join [The National Bureau of Economic Research](https://www.nber.org/) as a Postdoctoral Fellow in Agricultural Economics in fall 2024.
-My fields of interest are agricultural, development, and behavioral economics.
+I received my Ph.D. in the [ARE Department](https://are.ucdavis.edu/) at the University of California, Davis.
+My fields of interest are agricultural, behavioral, and development economics.
 I am currently studying questions on labeling information, experience effects and motivated beliefs, risk and subjective beliefs, and disability policy in developing countries.

 Education 🎓
 =========